lucioandreani/pseudo/README.md

 # pseudo package:

-## Energy bands of tetrahedral semiconductors by pseudopotential calculation
+## Energy bands of tetrahedral semiconductors by empirical pseudopotential

 #### written by Lucio Andreani, Physics Department, University of Pavia, lucio.andreani@unipv.it<br>
 November 2020